realA10001986/Time-Circuits-Display/README.md

 Type 77 followed by ENTER to display the programmed reminder, 770 to delete it, and 777 to display the days/hours/minutes until the next reminder.

 At the time the reminder is due, the TCD plays a sound.
-If a file named "reminder.mp3" is on your SD card, this will be layed instead of the default sound.
+If a file named "reminder.mp3" is on your SD card, this will be played instead of the default sound.

 ## SD card